-- The Committee shall each year, if any candidate be worthy, select a recipient of the Spriggs Phase Equilibria Award - a.
+- 1. The Committee shall each year, if any candidate be worthy, select a recipient of the Spriggs Phase Equilibria - a.
 The award shall be given to the author or authors who, in the judgment of the Committee, made the most valuable contribution to phase stability relationships in ceramic-based systems literature during the calendar year prior to the selection.
 For the purposes of this Committee, a phase equilibria article is defined as a paper, article, or report published in a technical or trade journal, or in a bulletin from a school, laboratory, technical bureau, or experimental station, or in a pamphlet or book form.
 It must be complete and readily available to the public. - b.
 The annual award of the Spriggs Phase Equilibria Award shall be a certificate, and an honorarium of \$1,000 to be divided equally among multiple authors. - c.
-If the phase equilibria article selected has been written by more than one author, each shall receive a duplicate certificate and an equal share of the honorarium as defined in the Spriggs Phase Equilibria Award Endowment Fund section of this Manual. - The Spriggs Phase Equilibria Award will be presented at the Annual Banquet of The American Ceramic Society. - e.
+If the phase equilibria article selected has been written by more than one author, each shall receive a duplicate certificate and an equal share of the honorarium as defined in the Spriggs Phase Equilibria Award Endowment Fund section of this Manual. - d.
 The eligibility for the Spriggs Phase Equilibria Award is open to all persons world-wide.